-Steel Empire: The Rise of an Industrial Powerhouse
+Steel Empire: From humble Beginnings to a rise to an Industrial Powerhouse

-The Legacy of Contradictions The Man and the Myth
+A Legacy Of Contradictions: The Man and the Myth

-Andrew Carnegie continues to be an unpopular persona.
-He was a brutal and generous businessman, who earned his wealth from the backs of workers.
-He was a proponent for capitalism that was based on free markets, but was also a proponent of social reforms.
+Andrew Carnegie remains an ambiguous and controversial character.
+He was a brutal investor who made his fortune by utilizing the work of laborers.
+But, he also became an incredibly generous donor who utilized his wealth to improve the lives countless other people.
+He was a proponent of capitalism founded on free markets.
+However, he also supported social reforms.
 This dual nature fuels the ongoing debates about his persona and the impact he had in the world.

-Conclusion.
-The Steel Titan & the Generous Heart
+Conclusion: The Steel Titan and the Generous Heart